chaimsolomon/mongoid_versioning/README.md

 The `#revise` method validates the document and runs `:revise`, `:save` and `:update` callbacks.
 (Please note that running `#revise` on new document will resort to standard `#save`.)

-A `#revise!` method, that raises exceptions, is also available.
+A `#revise!` method, raising `Mongoid::Errors::Validations` and `Mongoid::Errors::Callbacks` exceptions, is also available.

 ### Retrieving versions